Skip to main content

 • Work carried out during out-of-hours is paid at out-of-hours labour rates.

-• The minimum chargeable time, usually one hour, is included and calculated from the time of arrival.
-This may include a mix of in-hours and out-of-hours labour rates.
+• The minimum chargeable time, usually one hour, is calculated from the time of arrival and may include a mix of in-hours and out-of-hours labour rates.

 Non-emergency callouts

-Non-emergency callouts always use the non-emergency arrival fee.
-They are calculated as follows:
+Non-emergency callouts always use the non-emergency arrival fee and are calculated as follows:

 • The engineer receives the non-emergency arrival fee.

-• If the engineer arrived out of hours, they are only paid in-hours labour rates, as they chose to attend outside the customer’s working hours.
+• If the engineer arrives out of hours, they are paid in-hours labour rates only, as they chose to attend outside the customer's working hours.

 Non-emergency callouts with out-of-hours labour